St. Petersburg Shared Services Organization (SSO)

 Where can I go for support and technical assistance?

-We are holding several in-person as well as virtual technical assistance sessions.
-In addition, you can submit a support request on the website or contact ARPA team members directly.
+We are holding virtual technical assistance sessions to provide clear feedback on written application content and/or specific questions related to your proposal or organization.
+In addition, you can submit a support request or contact ARPA team members directly.

 How will these funds be managed by PCF?